andres-1221/andres-1221.github.io/_posts/2020-02-28-sample-markdown.md

 ---
 layout: post
-title: Sample blog post to learn markdown tips
+title: What is Serpiente?
-subtitle: There's lots to learn!
+#subtitle: There's lots to learn!
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]
 tags: [test]
-comments: true
+comments: false
 mathjax: true
-author: Bill Smith
+#author:
 ---

 {: .box-success}
-This is a demo post to show you how to write blog posts with markdown.
-I strongly encourage you to [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/tables/etc.<br/>I also encourage you to look at the [code that created this post](https://raw.githubusercontent.com/daattali/beautiful-jekyll/master/_posts/2020-02-28-sample-markdown.md) to learn some more advanced tips about using markdown in Beautiful Jekyll.
+Serpiente is a programming language inspired by Python, designed with the goal of making coding more accessible to Spanish-speaking programmers and beginners.
+The name "Serpiente," which means "snake" in Spanish, is similar to Python's language design and syntax.
+Serpiente aims to lower the barrier to entry for Spanish speakers entering the world of programming.
+With its easy-to-read code structure, Serpiente provides a welcoming environment for newcomers to learn and explore the fundamentals of coding while empowering Spanish-speaking developers to express their ideas and solutions effectively.

 **Here is some bold text**